george-labs/george-backend-hiring/docs/README.md

 The goal of this exercise is __not__ to finish as many iterations as possible.
 We will evaluate your solution based on __quality over quantity__.

-Please focus on code quality by applying
+Please focus on code quality by applying:

 - Object-Oriented Programming
 - Refactoring